John Harbaugh: Early life

 John Harbaugh was born in Toledo, Ohio, to Jackie Cipiti and Jack Harbaugh.
-John Harbaugh graduated from Pioneer High School in Ann Arbor, Michigan, during which time his father Jack was an assistant under Bo Schembechler at the nearby University of Michigan.
+He attended Tappan Junior High School, now Tappan Middle School, and graduated from Pioneer High School in Ann Arbor, Michigan, during which time Jack was an assistant under Bo Schembechler at the nearby University of Michigan.
+At Pioneer High School in Ann Arbor, Harbaugh was a standout three-sport athlete, competing in football, basketball, and track.

 Harbaugh attended college and played varsity football as a defensive back at Miami University, where he graduated in 1984.

 Coaching career

-College
+Collegiate assistant

-Harbaugh worked as an assistant at Western Michigan (1984–1986), Pitt (1987), Morehead State (1988), Cincinnati (1989–1996), and Indiana (1997).
+Interested in pursuing either law school or coaching after college, Harbaugh chose to enroll in classes at Western Michigan and work as a volunteer coach underneath his father, Jack, while he decided, turning down offers for coaching positions at Kansas and West Virginia.
+He continued to coach at Western Michigan through 1986 before going on to work in coaching positions at Pitt in 1987, Morehead State in 1988, Cincinnati from 1989 to 1996, and at Indiana in 1997.

-Philadelphia Eagles assistant
+Philadelphia Eagles (1998–2007)

 He was first hired in the NFL in 1998 by the Philadelphia Eagles' then head coach Ray Rhodes, and was one of four assistant coaches retained by new head coach Andy Reid in 1999.
 As such, he is in the Sid Gillman coaching tree.
 In 2004, he was mentioned as a possible candidate to replace Gary Darnell as the head football coach at Western Michigan, where he had earned a master's degree and was an assistant football coach from 1984 to 1987.

-In 2007, after serving as Eagles' special-teams coach for nine years, he became their defensive-backs coach.
+In 2007, after serving as Eagles' special teams coach for nine years, he became their defensive backs coach.
 This fulfilled his request to head coach Reid and improved his chances of landing a head coaching job since executives at that time viewed special teams coaches as unqualified to move up to head coach.